nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/README.rst

 * .. include:: /includes/spm.txt

-* an LwM2M server IP address available on the internet
+* An LwM2M server URL address available on the internet.
+  For this sample, the URL address mentioned on the `Leshan Demo Server`_ page is used.

 Building and Running
 ********************